The purpose of this page is to pass on some software for (the operating system) Risc OS

 An Electron emulator.

-The Electron (1983/4) was brought to market as a less expensive BBC computer.
-Upto now this emulation can read ADFS floppy images, UEF cassette files.
-Multi- and Singletasking, loading and saving of complete machine state, DFS discs.
+Upto now this emulation can read ADFS floppy images, UEF cassette files, ROM cassettes.
+Sound (16-bit only), Multi- and Singletasking, loading and saving of complete machine state, DFS discs.

-An prime number generator
+A prime number generator

-A fairly useless prime number generator, it can also decompose numbers into their factors.
-For a program based on the sieve of Eratosthenes, it can handle fairly big numbers (theoretically up to 2^96, practically 2^80).
-It's more of an exercise in how to write a fast generator rather than something useful, because usefullness starts at 2^1024.
+For a program based on the sieve of Eratosthenes, it can handle fairly big numbers (up to 2^96, practically 2^80).
+It's more out of curiosity and as an exercise in how to write a fast generator rather than something useful.

 Lingo assistent.